-Collaboration with Chambers of Commerce and Industry, Societies of Commerce and Industry, Environmental Health Trade Associations, and Regional Financial Institutions, etc.
+Collaboration with Regional Financial Institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and Environmental Health Trade Associations, etc.

-- Micro Unit works in close collaboration with such organizations as Chambers of Commerce and Industry, Societies of Commerce and Industry, Environmental Health Trade Associations and regional financial institutions to support the financial improvement of micro/small businesses and help maintain or improve the sanitation level of environmental health-related businesses. - Micro Unit collaborates with Approved Management Innovation Support Organizations with high specialty such as tax accountant, certified public accountant and SME management consultant. - Micro Unit proactively collaborates with regional financial institutions.
+- Micro Unit works in close collaboration with such organizations as regional financial institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and Environmental Health Trade Associations to support the financial improvement of micro/small businesses and help maintain or improve the sanitation level of environmental health-related businesses. - Micro Unit collaborates with Approved Management Innovation Support Organizations with high specialty such as tax accountant, certified public accountant and SME management consultant. - Micro Unit contributes to regional revitalization by reinforcing cooperation with local governments and proactively participating in comprehensive regional strategies initiated by local governments.